Houston MRI Screening Study

 Parents and students will have access to all the information and documents they will need to arrive at informed decisions regarding participation in these studies.

-This research study is based on good science, has been approved by an independent institutional review board (ethics committee), and will follow all federal and state rules for such studies.
+This research study is approved by an independent institutional review board (ethics committee), and follows all federal and state rules for such studies.